Skip to main content

 About Leadership Demographics in Theatre and Performing Arts for Children and Young People (TYA)

-Our project is one of the five streams of research undertaken by ASSITEJ International as part of the Theatre and Performing Arts for Children and Young People (TYA) Global, Advocacy-Focused Research Project – A Pilot under the ‘Building Collective Resilience’ project co-funded by the European Union and Danish Arts Foundation.
-Inspired by TYA USA Theatre for Young Audiences: State of the Field Report (2019) which included a leadership demographics survey in its study, this project aims to provide a snapshot of TYA leadership demographics on an international level that will hopefully spark further research and conversations.
+This project is one of the five streams of research undertaken by ASSITEJ International as part of the Global, Advocacy-Focused Research under the ‘Building Collective Resilience’ project co-funded by the European Union and Danish Arts Foundation.
+Inspired by TYA/USA ‘Theatre for Young Audiences: State of the Field Report’ (2019), which included a leadership demographics survey in its study, this project aims to provide a snapshot of TYA leadership demographics on an international level that will hopefully spark further research and conversations.

-Why this project matters?
+Why this project matters

 Transformational leadership – which focuses on the needs of the team, raising their motivation, and providing an ethical framework for decisions – has gained interest in management discourses over the last few years.
-Central to this culture in the workplace is ensuring that diversity, inclusion and equitable opportunities are prioritised; encouraging employees to innovate and develop new ways to grow, thereby ultimately contributing to the success of the company’s future.
+Central to this culture in the workplace is ensuring that diversity, inclusion, and equitable opportunities are prioritised, encouraging employees to innovate and develop new ways to grow, thereby ultimately contributing to the success of the company’s future.

-Currently, there is a lack of scholarship on the leadership demographic in the TYA sector.
+Currently, there is a lack of studies on the leadership demographic in the TYA sector.
 The primary aim is to provide a scan of the TYA landscape but it also hopes to capture relevant data that can provoke questions about the importance of diversity within leadership.

 How are we doing it?